2 Canadians among the dead in Australia car crash

-Two Canadians have died in a car crash in Australia, police in the state of Victoria have confirmed.
+Two Canadians died Sunday in a car crash in Australia, police in the state of Victoria have confirmed.

 The men were 21.